This is a means-tested capped discretionary fund that may assist students with a variety of course related costs and travel.

 Once an application has been submitted it will take up to three weeks to process.
 During this time we ask you not to contact us as we are processing many applications.

 In general most Course related payments will be sent directly to the relevant departments.
-However, occasionally learners may be paid directly, so where appropriate; course costs will be transferred to your department or the assigned bank account.
+However, occasionally students may be paid directly, so where appropriate; course costs will be transferred to your department or the assigned bank account.

 Where appropriate travel costs will be regularly transferred to the assigned bank account.